USS Missouri (1841): Destruction

-On the afternoon of 25 August, Missouri anchored in Gibraltar harbor.
-Captain John T. Newton and Cushing went ashore to meet the governor of Gibraltar, Sir Robert Wilson, along with the US Consul to Gibraltar.
+On the afternoon of 25 August 1843, Missouri anchored in Gibraltar Harbor.
+British sailors applauded Missouri when she arrived in Gibraltar, as the voyage was the first powered crossing of the Atlantic by an American warship.
+She maintained an average speed of 8.02 kn and consumed 1.4 tons of coal an hour.
+Captain John T. Newton and Cushing went ashore to meet the US Consul to Gibraltar, along with the Governor of Gibraltar, Sir Robert Wilson.
 The men planned to stay ashore for most of the day as Missouri loaded coal and performed routine maintenance.

-Her arrival marked the first powered crossing of the Atlantic by an American warship, and was applauded by British sailors when she arrived.
+The Accidental Burning of the USS Missouri in Gibraltar by Edward Duncan, based on an eyewitness sketch by George Mends.